vasanth-prabhu/Football-Analysis-and-2D-Mapping-of-Players/README.md

    pip install -r requirements.txt
 3. Place your input video in the input directory.
 4. Run the main.py file.
+5. Delete the pickle files made in stubs folder after each different video.

 ## Dependencies
 The techstack used in the project are: